chriscoates/CV/readme.md

 - BA (Hons) with QTS (First Class)
 - IT & Computing with QTS
-- FDSC in Computing (Computer Games Development)
+- FDSC in Computing in first year (Computer Games Development)
+- Awarded a scholarship in second year

 #### Pais Project (September 1999 to August 2001)